Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 def map2[A, B, C](pa: Par[A], pb: Par[B])(f: (A, B) => C): Par[C]
 ```
 We are no longer calling `unit` in the recursive case.
 Currently, it becomes unclear
-whether `unit` should accept its argument lazily.
+whether `unit` should accept its argument lazily anymore.
 > Choose - the laziness of `map2`
 > 1. `map2` takes its arguments lazily
 > 2. `map2` takes its arguments strictly